 Wheeler real estate is some of the most expensive in Indiana, although Wheeler house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Wheeler is generally considered to be a blue-collar town.
-60.49% of the Wheeler workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Wheeler, you'll notice that it is more blue-collar than most other communities in America.
+60.49% of Wheeler’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Wheeler is a town of production and manufacturing workers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Wheeler who work in sales jobs (17.28%), management occupations (12.35%), and art, media, and design (9.88%).

 Of important note, Wheeler is also a town of artists.
 Wheeler has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Wheeler’s character.

-A relatively large number of people in Wheeler telecommute to their jobs.
-Overall, about 23.46% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 23.46% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Wheeler has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Wheeler has few renters and college students.
 But the biggest reason it is quieter in Wheeler than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Wheeler may be for you.